-To move towards a situation where offering boys and girls a free choice of playthings and interest is a social norm, by motivating parents to challenge gender stereotyped marketing aimed at children.
+To move towards a situation where offering boys and girls a free choice of toys and interest becomes a social norm.

 To make parents understand that offering the widest range of play experiences to all children irrespective of their sex ensures the best chance for boys and girls' learning opportunities and equalities in life.